-- Our GASCI Annual Sportsman Show held in February.
+- Our GASCI Annual Sportsman Show held in January or February.
 Primarily a convention including many sports related vendors, outfitters, and suppliers that support hunting.
 A banquet dinner is served along with special raffles and auctions of trips, local and international hunts, and hunting equipment.

 - Humanitarian Banquet held in the Fall – Dinner with live and silent auctions to support our humanitarian projects.

-Did you know?
+- Did you know?
 Members are kept informed of issues that impact hunting while educating with engaging articles about the rich heritage of hunting in all forms of media.
 Become a Member!

 Thank you everyone who attended and made our 2018 Banquet a great success!.
 Thank you to all of our great vendors and sponsors who provided fantastic auction items and raffle prizes, veterans, members, members of the Boy Scouts High Adventure troop, Mike with Adventure Outdoors and his beautiful banquet hall, our distinguished rangers and state leadership, our distinguished guests, and all of those who behind the scenes made this a great event.
 We can’t wait to do it again in 2019!.

 Please keep an eye out for all of our upcoming events planned in 2019.